-Customers today have more options when shopping online than a lion does when it’s hunting in an open jungle.
+The customer of today has more options when shopping online than a lion does when it’s hunting in an open jungle.
 The lion has to prowl, hide in the bushes, strategize, and pick a target from a herd, and then run breathlessly to fill its shopping cart.

-Us humans have it easy.
-We sit in the comfort of our homes, click on the items and simply place an order.
+We humans have it easy.
+We sit in the comfort of our homes, click on the items and simply place an order directly from the internet.

-However, with so many choices (eBay, Amazon, and Walmart to name a few), it can be hard to attract those people to our store.
-However (again), there are ways to drive traffic to your ecommerce store in droves, and one of the most tried and tested methods is blogging!
+However, with so many choices (eBay, Amazon, and Walmart to name a few), it can be hard to attract customers to our online store.
+There are, though, many ways to drive traffic to your ecommerce store, and one of the most tried-and-tested methods is blogging!

-Let’s dive in how you can woo your audience to your store rather than letting them spend their money on others.
+Let’s dive in and see how you can woo a large audience to your online store rather than letting them spend their money on others!

 You Can Target Your Audience Through Tailored Content

 Great, let’s do that.
-But wait, it’s not as easy as it sounds.
-To target a specific audience, you really need to know them inside out.
-Hence, go about exploring the needs and wants of your audience and put yourself in their shoes.
+But wait!
+It’s not as easy as it sounds.
+To target a specific audience, you really need to know them inside and out.
+Hence, you should go and explore the needs and wants of your audience and put yourself in their shoes.

-Once you understand what they really require and what they’d usually look for on an online store, you can start writing something that answers their question and sends them in the right direction.
+Once you understand what they need and what they’d usually look for on an online store, you can start writing something that answers their question and sends them in the right direction.

 For e.g., you sell fidget spinners on your store (because why not?
 It’s the latest fad after all).
 You need to understand that no matter how popular this new toy gets, not everyone is going to buy them.
-You need to figure out who the buyers are, and once you know that, you can write an article aimed at that group and inform them how fun a fidget spinner is.
-You can also be truthful about how these fidget spinner sellers claim it to reduce stress but it doesn’t really do that, but it’s still fun to play with one.
+You need to figure out who the buyers are, and once you know that, you can write an article aimed at that particular group and inform them how fun a fidget spinner can be.
+You can also be truthful about how sellers claim that fidget spinners reduce stress but don’t really do that while focusing on them still being fun to play with.

-And voila, you have loads of kids in your store buying the spinners in droves because they read your article and are even recommending your friends to buy one!
+And voila!
+You have loads of kids on your online store buying the spinners in droves because they read your article and are even recommending their friends to buy one as well.

 Don’t Overuse Keywords

-If you’re new to blogging and you’ve done your initial research, you’d have come across the term SEO keywords!
+If you’re new to blogging and have done your initial research, you will have come across the term SEO keywords!

 Yes, the Holy Grail of blogging.

-If you want to rank your blog, drive traffic to it, and eventually to your store, you need to use keywords here and keywords there – says the blog you stumbled upon during your research.
+If you want to rank your blog, drive traffic to it, and eventually to your store, you need to use keywords in certain areas of your blog.

 Hold it!
-You need to know that overstuffing your article with keywords can be futile and even prove to be fatal for your blog.
+You need to know that overstuffing your article with keywords can be futile and can even prove to be fatal for your blog.
 First of all, overusing keywords can result in the death of quality.
 Secondly, the big daddy (Google) doesn’t approve of it.
-You don’t want to upset the big daddy, trust me.
+You don’t want to upset big daddy now, do you?